THEROER/MagicUtils/README.md

 # MagicUtils

-Utility toolkit for Bukkit/Paper + NeoForge that consolidates configuration, localisation, commands, logging, GUI helpers, and scheduling.
-Published to local Maven; use the thin jars or `-all` shaded variants.
+Modular toolkit for Bukkit/Paper, Fabric, and NeoForge that consolidates configuration, localisation, commands, logging, placeholders, GUI helpers, and scheduling.
+Published to local Maven; use thin jars (or `-all` shaded variants for non-Fabric).
+Fabric distributions are provided as a jar-in-jar bundle (`magicutils-fabric-bundle`).

 ---